archfirst/node-es6-rest-template/README.md

 $ npm start
 ```

-- `npm run build` transpiles the ES6 code into the dist directory.
+- `npm run build` compiles the ES6 code into the dist directory.
 This needs to be run only once.
 - `npm start` runs the application from the dist directory.

 You can also substitute the following command instead of `npm start` to avoid a dependency on npm: